twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The euro (€) and international currency sign (¤) use the same mapping in the Macintosh Roman glyph mapping list.
 * Versions from 1.0 through 6.5 only has one icon for the executable file.
 * Versions from 1.0 through 6.5 use ISO Latin-1 as the output encoding.
 East Asian users (e.g. Korean) will appreciate in previewtext.dat substitutes accented letters by ASCII counterparts, e.g. é by e and if kerning pairs are exported, instead of having &lt;&lt; for « you have to use \\00AB as escape code.
-* Versions prior 7.0 includes a built-in PostScript name list designed for Adobe fonts.
-The glyph **xi** assigns a codepoint of U+0000.

 ### User Data (Glyph Transformer scripts and Unicode data files omitted)
 * **bookmarks.txt** – Created automatically after exit.
 Includes bookmarks used in the glyph overview window for each Unicode codepoint.